RodsLaboratory/pds-docker/models/README.md

 file for use in other inference engines.
 The conventions we used in the abbreviations are the following:

-* M - missing or not present
+* M - missing (for the target class, M stands for Missing and means that the ICD code for the disease was not found and the PCR lab result if available was negative)
 * T - true or present
 * P - positive
 * N - negative